SygniaLabs/BackupKeyManager/README.md

 ## Usage

-This repository contains three projects:
+This repository contains two projects:
-* BackupKeyManager - The main Backup Key modification tool (C#)
+* BackupKeyManager - The main Backup Key modification tool (C#) + MS-BKRP dpendency DLL (C)
-* bkrp_test - A utility to check that your backup key is healthy (C)
 * user-key-onboarding - A utility to onboard existing AD users to the domain backup key (PS)

 ### Create and onboard new DPAPI Backup key flow:

+1. First, you will have to use the BackupKeyManager to extract the currently used (preferred) BackupKey.
+Write Down its GUID in case you will need to revert back to it.
-1. First, you will have to use the BackupKeyManager to create and prefer a new backup key in the domain (Note to write down the generated GUID).
+2. Use the BackupKeyManager to create and prefer a new backup key in the domain (Note to write down the generated GUID).
-2. A restart will be required to the DC as we must reload the LSASS process.
+3. A restart will be required to the DC as we must reload the LSASS process.
-3. Use the bkrp_test and verify that the certificate's GUID being served is identical to the one generated during step #1.
+4. Use the BackupKeyManager to validate that the certificate's GUID being served is identical to the one generated during step #1.
-4. From a domain user context, execute the user-key-onboarding with either the soft or forced method.
+5. From a domain user context, execute the user-key-onboarding with either the soft or forced method.
 Note which user Master keys are using the new backup key (Compare GUID).
-5. Repeat step #4 for every user you would like to onboard to the new key.
+6. Repeat step #4 for every user you would like to onboard to the new key.